Quality Diversity through Human Feedback: Towards Open-Ended Diversity-Driven Optimization: Methods

 \section{Methods}

-In this section, we first introduce our formulation of arbitrary diversity metrics from a general modeling perspective using latent space projection, then describe how to align such metrics with human feedback through contrastive learning.
-Finally, we propose a quality diversity through human feedback (QDHF) framework that leverages human judgment for quality diversity algorithms as a semi-supervised optimization method.
+This section first introduces a formulation of arbitrary diversity metrics from a generic learning perspective using latent projection, then describes how to align such metrics to human intuition of diversity using contrastive learning.
+Finally, we introduce quality diversity through human feedback (QDHF), an online method for open-ended diversity-driven optimization.
+An overview is shown in Fig.~\ref{fig:qdhf}.